Syth-1/command-loader/README.md

 # command-loader

 Command-Loader is an agnostic bot library, designed to make creating text bots easier, be it for games or other services.
-Command-Loader will automatically handle the number of arguments required by your commands and convert them to the necessary types.
+Command-Loader will automatically handle the number of arguments required by your commands and convert the input to the necessary types.

 ## Installation